bitfinexcom/bitfinex-api-go/docs/ws_v2.md

 ```go
 func (c *Client) Close()
 ```
-Close provides an interface for a user initiated shutdown.
-Close will close the Done() channel.
+Close the websocket client which will cause for all active sockets to be exited and the Done() function to be called

 #### func (*Client) Connect